 Similarly, a bypass capacitor should also be placed between the VCCI and GND pins.
-Given the small amount of current drawn by the logic circuitry within the input side of the UCC21520 and the UCC21520A, this bypass capacitor has a minimum recommended value of 100 nF.
+Given the small amount of current drawn by the logic circuitry within the input side of the UCC21520-Q1, this bypass capacitor has a minimum recommended value of 100 nF.